Astroff's Information Resource on Preparing for CASPer:

-CASPer (Computer-based Assessment for Sampling Personal Characteristics), a 90 minute web-based test, is a component of the application process used by certain medical schools, including the Michael G. DeGroote School of Medicine at McMaster University ("McMaster"), and the most recent addition to the application process for the Northern Ontario School of Medicine (NOSM), University of Ottawa (uOttawa), New York Medical College (NYMC) and Rutgers Robert Wood Johnson Medical School (Rutgers RWJ).
+CASPer (Computer-based Assessment for Sampling Personal Characteristics), a 90 minute web-based test, is a component of the application process used by certain medical schools, including the Michael G. DeGroote School of Medicine at McMaster University ("McMaster"), Northern Ontario School of Medicine (NOSM), University of Ottawa (uOttawa), New York Medical College (NYMC) and Rutgers Robert Wood Johnson Medical School (Rutgers RWJ).